How to Apply Polyurethane?

 Aqviz highly recommends you have better ventilation on the surface.
 Because higher ventilation and warm temperatures speed up the curing process.

-Step 07: Protect the Waterproofing Membrane
+7. Protect the Polyurethane Membrane

 Now we are in the last step, This is important, for the last long polyurethane membrane.